useSpring

 Performance

-• On-demand: The RAF loop only runs while the spring is in motion
+• On-demand: The animation loop only runs while the spring is in motion.

-• SSR-safe: Returns a static store with no-op methods on the server
+• SSR-safe: Returns a static motion value with no-op .set / .jump on the server.

 Common patterns